Lena, Indiana

-Lena is an unincorporated community in southern Jackson Township, Parke County, in the U.S. state of Indiana.
+Lena is an unincorporated town in southern Jackson Township, Parke County, in the U.S. state of Indiana.
 A portion of Lena also extends into Clay County, just north of Carbon.
 This portion of Lena is referred to as Marysville.

 History

-Lena was platted in 1870 when the railroad was extended to that point.
+Lena was platted in 1870 when the railroad was extended to that point; by 1913 it had a population of around 300.
 A post office was established at Lena in 1880, and remained in operation until it was discontinued in 1936.